supaglue-labs/supaglue/docs/docs/integration-patterns/actions-api.md

 </Tabs>

 :::info

 Besides unifying the API endpoints, the actions API also applies the Supaglue common schema, which normalizes the request and response schemas across different providers in the same category.
 See [Common schema](../platform/common-schema) to learn more.

 :::

 ## Cache invalidation

-If you have configured a destination for managed syncs, Supaglue will immediately reflect any newly created records or updated records in your destination.
+If you have configured a destination for managed syncs, Supaglue will immediately reflect any newly created or updated records in your destination.

 For example, if you have updated an Account record in Salesforce, Supaglue will update the corresponding Account record in your Postgres database.

-Cache invalidation helps maintain data consistency between your customers' CRM and your destination database.
+Cache invalidation helps maintain data consistency between your customers' CRM and destination database.

 :::info
 This feature is only supported for some destinations, not all.